Chapter 1

 Maximize the number of attributes

 Attributes are essentially data about your property.
-For example, available amenities, check-in/check-out times, and cancellation policy are all attributes.
+For example, available amenities, check-in/check-out times, and your cancellation policy are all attributes.

 Google wants the user to be able to access as much information as possible from GVR, so the more attributes you have completed, the easier it will be for you to appear in the first results.
+Maximize your chances of doing so by completing as much information as possible on your Lodgify website, especially about your amenities, services, and policies.

 Provide quality images

-Finally, remember the saying: “A picture is worth a thousand words”.
+Finally, remember the saying: “A picture is worth a thousand words.”

 Fotografía de alquileres vacacionales

-Google only forces you to show 5 images of each accommodation, but why limit yourself to the minimum requirements?
+Google only forces you to show eight images of each accommodation, but why limit yourself to the minimum requirements?
 Be sure to include any necessary photos so that potential guests can get a good idea of your property.

 At this point, you should already have a clear idea of how Google’s new metasearch engine works, but you may have some more specific questions.